 Private, credit-based alternative loan - All students can apply for a private, credit-based alternative loan.
 Students can borrow up to the full cost of attendance (set by the financial aid office) minus all other financial assistance.
 The terms of private loans are set by the lender.

 Yellow Ribbon - Chicago Booth participates in the Yellow Ribbon Program which is an additional enhancement of the Post-9/11 Veteran's Educational Assistance Act of 2008, which allows institutions of higher learning in the United States to enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Yellow Ribbon awards are available to all veterans at Chicago Booth who qualify under the VA guidelines.
-For academic year 2017–18 Chicago Booth will offer up to $15,000 per year in Yellow Ribbon scholarship support and the VA will provide up to $15,000 in additional funding.
+Beginning Autumn Quarter 2018, Chicago Booth will offer up to $30,000 per year in Yellow Ribbon scholarship support and the VA will provide up to $30,000 in additional funding.
 The Yellow Ribbon awards are in addition to other VA programs.
 You can find the application through the University Registrar.

 Student Loans for International Students

 Chicago Booth is committed to providing financing opportunities for all students regardless of citizenship status and offers a loan program to international students with no US cosigners.
 International students who have US cosigners have multiple private loan options.
 More detailed information regarding these programs will be made available via the admitted students website upon admission to the program.